usc-isi-i2/kgtk/docs/install.md

 cd /path/to/install/kgtk/tutorial
 ```

-!!! note
-    `/path/to/install/kgtk/tutorial` is an appropriate filesystem
+>    `/path/to/install/kgtk/tutorial` is an appropriate filesystem
     path of your choice.

 Next, execute the following command: